virtualmin/virtualmin.com/content/docs/faq.md

   - Virtualmin will temporarily disable features that allow changes to be made through either the UI or CLI on all affected servers.
   - Your websites, databases, and other system services will continue running normally.

-* For expired licenses, there’s a 7-day grace period to renew before the same restrictions are applied.
+* For expired licenses, there's a 7-day grace period to renew before the same restrictions are applied.

 To resolve license errors, you can either:
   - Complete your server migration within the grace period.